lucasfr/actiMF/README.md

 ## Figures

 All figures are in a R Markdown document to ease the visualisation.
-Open the link http://localhost:8787 and then the file actiMF.Rmarkdown when the RStudio loads.
+Open the link http://localhost:8787 and then the file actiMF.Rmd when the RStudio loads.

 :warning: The login and password are 'rstudio' and 'letmein', respectively.